unimelb/pattern-lib/components/cards/stories/GenericCard/generic-card-docs.md

 ## Generic Card Component

-The Generic Card component can be create with in 3 different options of views `(1/2/3 columns)`.
+The Generic Card component can be created within 3 different options of views `(1/2/3 columns)`.

 The component props are